 Dictionaries

 Most barred puzzles explicitly identify a specific edition of a particular dictionary as their primary reference.
-Blocked puzzles rarely have such a statement, but the Chambers Dictionary (2016) is the usual 'default' dictionary, and every setter should thus have a copy of it.
+Blocked puzzles rarely have such a statement, but the Chambers Dictionary (2016) is the usual 'default' dictionary, and every setter should thus have a copy of it, either in printed or electronic form.
 The Oxford Dictionary of English (ODE) is another good, single-volume dictionary favoured by certain puzzles, while the free, online Collins Dictionary (https://www.collinsdictionary.com/dictionary/english) is a handy resource which tends to better reflect modern usage.

 Thesauruses